aliyun/terraform-provider-alicloud/website/docs/r/cloud_connect_network.html.markdown

 # alicloud\_cloud_connect_network

 Provides a cloud connect network resource.
-Cloud Enterprise Network (cloud connect network) is a service that allows you to create a global network for rapidly building a distributed business system with a hybrid cloud computing solution.
-CCN enables you to build a secure, private, and enterprise-class interconnected network between VPCs in different regions and your local data centers.
-CCN provides enterprise-class scalability that automatically responds to your dynamic computing requirements.
+Cloud Connect Network (CCN) is another important component of Smart Access Gateway.
+It is a device access matrix composed of Alibaba Cloud distributed access gateways.
+You can add multiple Smart Access Gateway (SAG) devices to a CCN instance and then attach the CCN instance to a Cloud Enterprise Network (CEN) instance to connect the local branches to the Alibaba Cloud.

-For information about cloud connect network and how to use it, see [What is Cloud Enterprise Network](https://www.alibabacloud.com/help/doc-detail/93667.htm).
+For information about cloud connect network and how to use it, see [What is Cloud Connect Network](https://www.alibabacloud.com/help/doc-detail/93667.htm).

 -> **NOTE:** Available in 1.59.0+